Signs Of ADHD In Children, Teens, And Adults

 Given the disorder’s prevalence and potential longevity, it can help to understand the different signs of ADHD at various ages.
 This article will cover the common signs and symptoms of ADHD in children, teens, and adults to help you better recognize its often-varied manifestations.

 The exact cause of ADHD remains unknown, but the National Institute of Mental Health (NIMH) suggests that genetics and environment may both be involved.
-Research has found that certain areas of the brain related to attention have been shown to be smaller in children with ADHD.
+Research shows that certain areas of the brain related to attention have been shown to be smaller in children with ADHD.
 In addition, certain chemical messengers (called neurotransmitters), such as dopamine, are thought to be at lower levels in people with ADHD.

 Brain development is a complex process and requires the efficient functioning of many different systems within the body.
 An imbalance or disruption in any of these systems, such as the central nervous system, can cause significant changes to brain development and result in an increased risk for learning disabilities and mental disorders.